 One of the scribes came and heard them arguing, and recognizing that He had answered them well, asked Him, "What commandment is the foremost of all?"Mark 12:28(NASB)

-From the beginning of His ministry to the day of His death, the controversy between the liberty of the gospel of God, and the restrictive traditions of Judaism, raged between the two parties.
+From the beginning of His ministry to the day of His death, the controversy between the liberty of the gospel of God and the restrictive traditions of Judaism, raged.

 One group of legalists were the Sadducees, who were extremely liberal in their politics.
 They liked to rationalise everything and anything.. and despite Old Testament teachings on the bodily resurrection, they ridiculed the possibility of the resurrection of the dead.
-And so, one day, they tried to trick Jesus with an ill-considered argument, about a hypothetical woman who married seven brothers, successively - each marriage, following the death of the former brother.. and demanded to know: whose wife would she be in the resurrection?
+And so, one day, they tried to trick Jesus with an ill-considered argument about a hypothetical woman who married seven brothers, successively - each marriage following the death of the former brother.
+They demanded to know: "Whose wife would she be in the resurrection?"

-Their aim was to make a mockery of the doctrine of the resurrection, and to cause Jesus to appear foolish and uneducated.
-However, their deceitful and manipulative question was quickly overturned by Christ, who exposed how shamefully ignorant they were of Old Testament scriptures, and gave them a brilliant and biblically sound response.
-He exposed their lack of knowledge, and impressed those.. who were listening to the ongoing debate - of Christ's tremendous wisdom and His amazing grace.
+Their aim was to make a mockery of the doctrine of the resurrection and to cause Jesus to appear foolish and uneducated.
+However, their deceitful and manipulative question was quickly overturned by Christ, Who exposed how shamefully ignorant they were of Old Testament Scriptures, and gave them a brilliant and biblically sound response.
+He exposed their lack of knowledge and impressed those who were listening to the ongoing debate - of His tremendous wisdom and His amazing grace.

-Heavenly Father, the blindness of these religious zealots in so sad, because they missed the joy of being taught the truth, by the incarnate Son of God.
-Keep me from spiritual blindness and foolish religiosity, and open my eyes to see the truth of Your word.
-Open my ears, as well, to hear the glorious gospel of God - and reveal to me any legalistic biases I may have developed.
-I pray that I may love You with all my heart, and soul, and mind, and strength, knowing that You gave Your only begotten Son to come to earth, as the sacrifice for my sin - for which I offer my heart-felt thanks and everlasting praise to You - for You are a good and gracious God.
-Thank You, in Jesus name I pray, AMEN.
+Heavenly Father, the blindness of these religious zealots is so sad, because they missed the joy of being taught the truth by the incarnate Son of God.
+Keep me from spiritual blindness and foolish religiosity, and open my eyes to see the truth of Your Word.
+Open my ears as well, to hear the glorious gospel of God and reveal to me any legalistic biases I may have developed.
+I pray that I may love You with all my heart, and soul, and mind, and strength, knowing that You gave Your only begotten Son to come to earth as the sacrifice for my sin - for which I offer my heartfelt thanks and everlasting praise to You, for You are a good and gracious God.
+Thank You, in Jesus' name, AMEN.